danteruiz03/taskApp/README.md

-Simple task application created using Javascript with Bootstrap UI framework
+Simple task application created using Javascript with Bootstrap UI framework and minimal SASS